 A long slow period of introduction from 1985 to 1997.
-I remember in this time that a mobile phone was considered to be the preserve of fancy ‘yuppies’ (Young upwardly mobile people) e.g. city financiers.
+I remember at this time that a mobile phone was considered to be the preserve of fancy ‘yuppies’ (Young upwardly mobile people) e.g. city financiers.

 When I was at university in the 1990s, if you wanted to meet up with a friend, you would generally go and knock on their door.
-There was no mobile phones, (no one ever answered the telephone shared by the whole corridor) There was definitely no facebook and very few had email.
+There were no mobile phones, (no one ever answered the telephone shared by the whole corridor) There was definitely no facebook and very few had email.
 If you did have email, you probably only checked it in the computer room once a day.
 (Goodness me, this is making me feel nostalgic for the good old days!)

 In the years 1998 to 2000, there is suddenly an explosion as the rate of mobile phone subscription increases from 25% to 74%.
-Mobile phones went from being a minority user group, to an essential of life.
+Mobile phones went from being a minority user group to an essential of life.

 I got my first mobile phone in 1999, a Virgin pay as you go.
 A Nice chunky phone with 2 colour display.
 I bought it somewhat reluctantly – it took quite a while to change my perspective of mobile phones away from the old Yuppie device.